jeremiaheb/rvcstats/README.md

    ## Calculate the length frequency of Grey Snapper, but aggregate by year and protected status
     lenFreq(rvc2, species = "LUT GRIS", agg.by = c("YEAR", "PROT"))
     ```
- ## List of Functions and short descriptions
+ ## List of functions and short descriptions
  This list is subject to change
- * Low-Level
+ - Low-Level
   	* rvcData: Checks the RVC sample data and subsets by provided species, years, and strata.
   	* stratData: Checks the stratum data and subsets by provided species, years, and strata.
   	* lenFreq: Outputs a table of length frequencies aggregated by variables provided by the user (e.g. year, strata, etc)
   	* strat: Calculates stratum level densities or occurrence
   	* domain: Calculates domain level densities or occurrence
- * High-Level
+ - High-Level
   	* domainDensity: A wrapper for domain that explicitly measures density from original dataframes
   	* domainOccurrence: A wrapper for domain that explicitly measures occurrence from original dataframes
   	* stratDensity: A wrapper for strat that explicitly measures density from original dataframes
   	* stratOccurrence: A wrapper for strat that explicitly measures occurrence from original dataframes

  **It is suggested that beggining users use the high level functions to avoid possible errors**